akretion/aktooor/README.md

 Aktooor makes it straightforward to develop forms for OpenERP.
 You can achieve the same kinds of forms as in OpenERP itself (same complexity) but with more freedom as Rails allows you.
-And mostly these are form that you can embed in your Ruby project, be it Rails or any other Rack framework (Sinatra etc..)
+And mostly these are forms that you can embed in your Ruby web project, be it Rails or any other Rack framework (Sinatra etc..)

 To do that, Aktooor extends simple_form with form builder methods that properly